stat850-unl/project-cly/README.md

 them and merge the variables together by **fdc\_id**, which is a unique permanent identifier of a food across tables.
 We would like to discover potential recycling of non-edible food component which has relatively higher nutrient.
+Here are some specific topics that we might explore using the data:

-1. Explore the number of food components that are refuse or not and look for which food components are refuse.
+1. Having a table of food components that are discarded and looking for potential recyclable components.

-2. We could compare the pct\_weight and weight among food components that are refused and look for the higher pct\_weight and weight components, which are more potential recycling.

-3. Adjusted the nutrient amount with the same unit, such as mg.

-4. Explore the amount of each nutrient grouped by food component, focusing on the food components that are defined as refuse.
+2. Manipulating data to have unified unit for nutrient amount, focusing on the food components that are defined as refuse and calculate the exact amount of each nutrient grouped by food component.
+Discover potential recyclable food components with higher pct\_weight and higher nutrient proportion by sorting data from highest nutrient proportion to the lowest.

-5. If we find some nutrients with extreme content, we could look at the minimum, maximum, and median amount of these nutrients.
+3. Once we find some nutrients with extreme content, we could plot the minimum, maximum, and median amount of these nutrients.
+Looking for which discarded food component is suitable for extract some specific nutrients, such as DHA.

-6. Calculate the exact amount of each nutrient for each food component.

-7. Explore the higher amount of specific nutrients in the food component.
-Looking for which food component is suitable for an exacting specific nutrient, such as DHA.

-Overall, we want to look for a higher amount of food components that are refuse with a higher amount of beneficial nutrients.

-We would like to find these potential recycling of non-edible food components by exploring the total amount of components or the amount of specific nutrients in the food component.
+Overall, we are looking for a higher amount of discarded/non-edible food components with a higher amount of beneficial nutrients.
+We would like to find these potential recyclable food components by exploring the total amount of components and the amount of specific nutrients in the food component.

 ## Group Members